PV-Lab/SL-PerovskiteOpt/README.md

 # SL-PerovskiteOpt
-Authors: Zhe Liu (Massachusetts Institute of Technology)
+Zhe Liu (Massachusetts Institute of Technology)

+When use the code for any scientific publications, please cite our resarch article